kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/01_propsAsLogicalTypes.lean.md

 ## (False : Prop) Replaces (Empty : Type)

-In Lean, *False* is an uninhabited type in Prop, representing the proposition, *False* (⊥).
-Be sure to visit the definition of *False* to see that it's just like *Empty* except that it's a reasoning/propositional type rather than a computational type.
+In Lean, *False* is represented as an uninhabited type in Prop.
+Be sure to visit the definition of *False* to see that it's just like *Empty* except that it's a "reasoning" type rather than a *computational* type (such as *Bool → Empty*).

 ```lean
 #check Empty